rust-lang/blog.rust-lang.org/posts/2021-08-01-disjoint-capture-in-closures.md

 ## How to use the feature?

 Interested in testing this out?
-You can now try disjoint capture in Rust closures on rust nightly using `#![feature(capture_disjoint_fields)]`.
+You can now try disjoint capture in Rust closures in Rust Edition 2021.

 If you would like to be warned of semantics change that may impact your code, you can follow migration instructions provided in the [2021 Edition Guide](https://doc.rust-lang.org/nightly/edition-guide/rust-2021/disjoint-capture-in-closures.html#migration).

 ## How to submit bugs?

-To submit a bug simply [open an issue](https://github.com/rust-lang/rust/issues/new/choose) and tag the RFC 2229 working group using `@rust-lang/wg-rfc-2229`.
+To submit a bug simply [open an issue](https://github.com/rust-lang/rust/issues/new/choose).
 We hope to create the best experience possible, so no issue is too small, even a confusing error message is worth reporting.